rohan-paul/Awesome-JavaScript-Interviews/Promise-Async-Await-Sequential-Execution/async-await-master-notes/README.md

     return 'TEST';
 }
 ```

+**Any async function returns a promise implicitly, and the resolve value of the promise will be whatever you return from the function**

 ## Async - declares an asynchronous function (async function someName(){...}).

 - Automatically transforms a regular function into a Promise.